wloeven/pspublic/README.md

 # pspublic
-Repository with scripts for general use or reference.
+Repository with scripts for general use or reference, WIP folder is used for work in progress.